ORCV Weather Courses - June 2 and June 16, 2019

 IMPORTANT: you will have to have attended Modules 1 & 2 to be able to do Modules 3 and/or 4.
 Modules 3 & 4 can be taken individually, or both.

-The course has been divided into four modules to suit sailors at any stage of experience.
+The course has been divided into four modules, of three hours each, to suit sailors at any stage of experience.
 The modules are as follows:

 Module One - Fundamentals of Weather Terminology: